 In old age, Tiberius was hairy and pungent, and theatrical audiences would taunt him by chanting “the old goat is licking the old does’ asses”.
 Given that in Latin the word for goat is caprea, contemporary references to Tiberius’s twisted pleasure palace on Capri as “the old goat’s garden” is a pun that would have been lost on no one.

-He worked at the court of Hadrian around the end of the first century until being dismissed on murky grounds (probably for copping off with the emperor’s wife, Sabina).
-This is why his early biographies from Caesar to Nero are full, detailed, and brimming with primary sources—letters, quotes, speeches—while the rest are shorter and much vaguer.
+The biographer Suetonius is our source for the most deplorable anecdotes concerning the sex lives of the Caesars.
+He worked at the court of Hadrian towards the end of the first century CE until being dismissed on murky grounds (probably for copping off with the emperor’s wife, Sabina).
+This is why his early biographies from Caesar to Nero are full, detailed, and brimming with primary sources (letters, quotes, speeches etc.) while the later biographies are shorter and much more vague.
 His “Life of Tiberius” was written while still at court, when he still had access to letters, memoirs, and other court documents.

 And despite the clear bias, the disturbing truth is that Suetonius probably captures much more of the man than we would like to think.